fusioncharts/dev_centre_docs/getting-started/angular/angular/working-with-events-using-angular.md

 In the above code:

-1. Create `fusioncharts` directive inside the template.
+1. A `fusioncharts` directive has been created inside the template.
-2. Add an event listener to attach the updated fusction from the component.
+2. An event listener has been created to attach the updated function from the component.
-3. Add the content which will be displayed when the mouse pointer is rolled over the data plot.
+3. The content (to be displayed when the mouse pointer is rolled over the data plot) has been configured.